 Iconic example of use: DURAN DURAN ‘Save A Prayer’

 The Pro-One was basically a monophonic version of the Prophet 5.
 There was also a simple onboard sequencer for up to 40 notes and an arpeggiator, both of which were very handy for one man bands such as HOWARD JONES.
 Good value at £499, as well as appearing on a number of YAZOO recordings, particularly for the bassline of ‘Don’t Go’, it also formed part of NEW ORDER’s synth armoury.
 It was later used by moden synth acts such as LADYTRON.

 ROLAND JUNO 60 (1982)

-An analogue polyphonic with digital enhancements for clocking oscillators and 56 patches of memory storage, the Juno was aimed at those who could not afford a Jupiter 8.
-Its success lay in being able to make grand Jupiter-like sounds for just under £1000 as FAD GADET showed on ‘Under The Flag’ while A-HA made good use of it on their debut long player ‘Hunting High & Low’.
+An analogue polyphonic with digital enhancements for clocking oscillators and 56 patches of memory storage, its success lay in being able to make grand Jupiter-like sounds for just under £1000 as FAD GADET showed on ‘Under The Flag’ while A-HA made good use of it on their debut long player ‘Hunting High & Low’.
 And as with Roland’s other noted polysynths, it featured a great arpeggiator.
-It was certainly built to last too and has been a very popular live keyboard with acts such as MIRRORS and AU REVOIR SIMONE.
+Built to last, it has been a very popular live keyboard with modern acts such as MIRRORS and AU REVOIR SIMONE.